skiadas/FunctionalProgrammingCourse/notes/testing.md

 ## Automated Tests

 When we refer to tests, we typically mean automated tests.

+> Automated tests can be run automatically without requiring user interaction, and typically produce output that can be automatically consumed by other applications for the generation of reports and test summaries.

 Those tests fall into various categories:

 Unit Tests
   ~ Unit tests test a single tiny individual component of your application.
 You typically want to have unit tests for every bit of your code that is part of your application's *interface*.